 How we manage your homeowners or condominium association in Haymarket

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 Sometimes, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-- Before you lease out your rental in Haymarket
+- Before you move a tenant into your property in Haymarket

 - Collections and evictions